-eaching about the climate crisis from the perspective of solutions-oriented critical sustainability means observing and analyzing the collective steps being taken by nations, municipalities, movements, educational, and by corporate and other institutions as they work to preserve the planet’s various life-enabling systems—not just for the benefit of today’s most highly impacted and least responsible communities, but for future generations of both humans and non-human species whom also deserve the right to live and develop their own capacities.
+eaching about the climate crisis from the perspective of solutions-oriented critical sustainability means observing and analyzing the collective steps being taken by nations, municipalities, movements, schools and universities, non-government organizations corporations and other institutions as they work to preserve the planet’s various life-enabling systems—not just for the benefit of today’s most highly impacted and least responsible communities, but for future generations of both humans and non-human species whom also deserve the right to live and develop their own capacities.

 But how are such actions decided?
 Who participates and who benefits?

 How can such actions be judged or measured for basic fairness?
 According to what metrics?

 Such are the difficulties of conceiving and building the new field of Climate Justice Studies.

 Thankfully, teachers confronting these questions today have considerable resources at their fingertips, drawn from every field, but especially from environmental justice, environmental studies, environmental humanities, environmental sociology, and environmental governance literatures.

-In using these literatures to study collective action for confronting the climate crisis, we immediately discover how consequential they are for all living beings on Earth, including those generations to come, thus revealing their inherently political dimension.
+In using these literatures to study collective action for confronting the climate crisis, we immediately discover how consequential they are for all living beings on Earth, including those of generations to come, thus revealing their inherently political dimension.

 But the power to participate in these fateful political decisions is deeply stratified: power to decide, and therefore to live and thrive today and into the future, is concentrated 1) in the global north, among the historically industrialized economies; 2) in the elite political and economic 1% inside of each nation, and 3) in the corresponding global elite of owners, politicians and transnational institutions and corporations.

-Under these difficult historical and political conditions, what responsibility do university teachers and students have to study, learn, and support the under-represented in and across nations everywhere?
+Under these difficult historical and political conditions, what responsibility do university teachers and students have to study, learn, and support under-represented communities in and across nations everywhere?